pussinboot/mdvj/README.md

 - once that's done, select your midi device, if none just press OK and close the next window
 - press midi button then click left of the description to set it
 - in main app, click on preset to activate or click on arrows to switch preset groups

+for use with resolume follow the instructions [here](https://github.com/pussinboot/mdvj/blob/master/resolume.md)

 ## to-do